LeadDyno/leaddyno-docs-site/affiliate-compensation.md

 __Note__: The affiliate's email is the same email Paypal will send payments to.

+### Paying Affiliates through Paypal Mass Payments

+LeadDyno offers support of paying multiple affiliates simultaneously through Paypal Mass Payments.

+To enable Mass Payments, simply submit the form on the [Payment Integrations Page](https://app.leaddyno.com/integrations/payment).
+Once submitted, you should be able to select multiple affiliates on the Commissions page and click 'Actions', then 'Pay via Paypal Mass Pay'.

 ### Paying Affiliates through Dwolla

 LeadDyno offers the ability to pay affiliates through an integration with Dwolla.
 Simply go to __Integrations__ in the left side menu and select the __Payment Services Tab__ (as shown below), click __Connect to Dwolla__ and follow the instructions to integrate.